MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/how-to-export-and-print-intrastat-reports.md

 ---
-    title: How to Export and Print Intrastat Reports
+    title: Export and Print Intrastat Reports (DE)
-    description: Intrastat reporting is required throughout the European Union (EU) and must follow local requirements, such as specific formats and files.
-All companies in the EU must report their trade with other EU countries.
+    description: Business Central supports Intrastat reporting according to German requirements.
+You can meet the requirement to report your trade with other EU countries.
     author: SorenGP

     ms.service: dynamics365-business-central